weatherxm-network/weatherxm-network.github.io/docs/data-licensing.md

 ## Commercial Use

 In order to establish a price discovery mechanism, and allow teams to invest, innovate and build on top of the WeatherXM Dataset, we will auction four licenses that allow their holders to use our dataset commercially.

+### Data Licenses Auction
 More specifically, the WeatherXM Network Association will auction four (4) licenses every year:

-1. Licensees will get **the right to use the full WeatherXM Dataset commercially.**
+1. Licensees will get **commerical use rights of the whole WeatherXM Dataset**.
-Commercial uses include building and selling value-added services, selling access to the data set for the duration of the license, selling the data through a REST API, building B2B or B2C services that integrate the data, using the data in proprietary weather models.
+Commercial uses include, but are not limited to, building and selling value-added services, selling access to the data set for the duration of the license, selling the data through a REST API, building B2B or B2C services that integrate the data, using the data in proprietary weather models.
 2. **The duration of each license is one year (January 1, to December 31).**
-The licensee can not make commercial use of the data after the license has expired.
+The licensee can not make commercial use of the data after their license has expired.
 3. **Acceptable bids must be in $WXM and the minimum bid is 100,000 $WXM.**
 4. The auction starts on November 1 and is concluded on November 30 of the previous year.
 5. The auction is public, and bids will be submitted using a smart contract.